vsivsi/meteor-job/README.md

 #### `j.done(result, [options], [callback])`

 Change the state of a running job to `'completed'`. `result` is any EJSON object.
 If this job is configured to repeat, a new job will automatically be cloned to rerun in the future.
+Result will be saved as an object.
+If passed result is not an object, it will be wrapped in one.

 `options:` -- None currently.